Please note that Tapas no longer supports Internet Explorer.

 "Yeah, but guys don't just go and buy a random chick lunch.
 He's into you, and there's no doubt about it.
 What did you think of him?"

-"Well, he's—" What was I supposed to say?
+But what was I supposed to say anyways?
 Cute?
 Attractive?
 Surprisingly Nice?
-I left Yasmine without an answer, but she managed to decipher my thoughts because she started giggling uncontrollably.
+I left Yasmine without an answer, but she apparently deciphered my silence into the answer of I like him too, as she started giggling uncontrollably and clutching her stomach.

 "It was good.
 My teachers where nice, and my classes are okay."